 Indeed, such altruism is widespread.
 Further, there is growing evidence that spiteful behavior (harming oneself to harm others) is somewhat common.
 Both of these kinds of behavior pose a problem for classical Darwinism: one would expect that genes causing altruism and spite—those that reduce their bearers’ fitness—would be driven out of the population by alternative genes causing selfish or mutually beneficial behavior—those that increase fitness or at least keep it constant.
 (For those seeking precise definitions of these concepts, click here; for a video that explains them, click here.)

-Hamilton's solution to this problem was to consider the effects of a gene on copies of itself in other bodies.
-Offspring carry identical copies of their parents' genes and, by some probability, so do siblings, cousins, and so on.
+Hamilton’s solution to this problem was to consider the effects of a gene on copies of itself in other bodies.
+Offspring carry identical copies of their parents’ genes and, with some probability, so do siblings, cousins, and so on.
 Thus, genes can affect their own frequency in the population by helping or harming others who—like descendant and collateral kin—may bear copies of themselves.
-With this, Hamilton extended Darwin's concept of fitness to include the effects of a gene on the fitness of the individual bearing it (the actor) and on the fitness other individuals (the recipients), weighted by the probability that they also bear copies of the gene.
+With this, Hamilton extended Darwin’s concept of fitness to include the effects of a gene on the fitness of the individual bearing it (the actor) and on the fitness other individuals (the recipients), weighted by the probability that they also bear copies of the gene.
 He called this concept inclusive fitness, and it is this that individuals can be said to have evolved to maximize.

 Watch this video to see Hamilton's idea, known as Inclusive Fitness Theory, in action.